-Makers of furniture chests like to use the word “capacious” when describing to their chests.
+Makers of furniture dressers like to use the word “capacious” when describing to their chests.
 Of course, I’ll have to look it up.
 It looks awfully like “spacious,” but does it have the same meaning?
 Let me find out…

 Turns out “spacious” is a synonym for “capacious.”
 I was about to whine that they could just use the word spacious, but are probably wanting to sound sophisticated, when I noted that the main definition is “capable of holding a lot.”
 Just because something is spacious doesn’t necessarily mean it can hold a lot.
 But if there are many shelves/drawers in a spacious area, then it can hold a lot.
 So I’ll let them slide on this one.

 Many chests are made to look like popular antiques, with the Victorian era being perhaps the most popular antique style.
 I’ve also seen the word “bombe” which apparently is another style and likely pronounced “bombay.”
 Other popular styles include traditional and Newport.
 At least I think Newport is a style and not a brand.
-Some furniture chests open up and fold out into a mini bar.
+Some chests open up and fold out into a mini bar.

 Finally, it turns out I was wrong about chests usually being tall.
-It seems that furniture chests are just as often short and wide, as you would expect a treasure chest to be.
+It seems that chests are just as often short and wide, as you would expect a treasure chest to be.